Abankita/odoo-hackathon-2026/README.md

 ## What This Is

-Most organizations track ESG data manually — spreadsheets, PDFs, email chains — making it slow, scattered, and impossible to see in real time.
-EcoSphere integrates ESG directly into daily operations: every logged action (a fuel purchase, a CSR activity, an audit finding, a completed challenge) automatically feeds into a live-computed ESG score, triggers relevant notifications, and progresses an employee's gamified journey — no manual recalculation, no disconnected systems.
+Most organizations track ESG data manually: spreadsheets, PDFs, email chains, making it slow, scattered, and impossible to see in real time.
+EcoSphere integrates ESG directly into daily operations.
+Every logged action (a fuel purchase, a CSR activity, an audit finding, a completed challenge) automatically feeds into a live-computed ESG score, triggers relevant notifications, and progresses an employee's gamified journey.
+No manual recalculation, no disconnected systems.

 ---

 ## Core Modules

-### 🌱 Environmental
+### Environmental
 Carbon accounting and sustainability tracking.
 - Configurable Emission Factors (CO2 conversion rates per source type)
 - Automated carbon emission calculation from logged transactions